xiix0/scam/README.md

-You will attract cultured and artistic people to your home.
+You will live a long, healthy, happy life and make bags of money.